ikolith/what/plan.md

 # Basic Idea

 The intended use is that a `what.toml` with all of the file and dir metadata (for now just strings describing the contents) will be placed in the root dir of the project.
-Then, when `what` is called on a file it will look in the current directory for a `what.toml`, then keep going up until it (either runs out of files to looks at, or hits `home\`?).
+Then, when `what` is called on a file it will look in the current directory for a `what.toml`, then keep going up until it (either runs out of files to looks at, or hits `home/`?).
 If it finds a `what.toml` it will check to see if it has the relevant information inside.
 If it does, it will give the user the relevant information.

 ## MVP Features